 The Company was set up to raise finance to on-lend to the parent organisation, Saffron Housing Trust Ltd. The entity operates solely as a group funding vehicle.
-Directors are comprised of two Members of the parent organisation's Board and two Executive Officers of the parent organisation.
+Directors are comprised of two Members of the parent organisation's Board and two Executive Officers of the parent organisation (one of which is a also a board member of the parent organisation).
 The Company has no direct employees.
 The parent organisation is the sole Shareholder.
 This statement is therefore consistent with the size and complexity of the Company and the nature of its sole shareholder.